 What does your child learn at school each day?
 Find information about our curriculum subjects here.

-“Inspiring Learning for Life” is our intent and aim for learning at Cropthorne.
+“Inspiring Learning for Life” is our intent for learning at Cropthorne.
 We believe that the impact of our curriculum should help all pupils to: